 United by the Joy of Giving

-In his book, The Genius of Generosity, pastor and author Chip Ingram tells the story of helping to execute an elderly businessman’s strategic plan for generosity.
-After a successful career, Jim Saville wanted to share his money with those less fortunate, but he didn’t know how to connect with the people he hoped to help.
+In his book, The Genius of Generosity, pastor and author Chip Ingram tells the story of assisting an elderly businessman’s strategic plan for generosity.
+After a successful career, Jim Saville wanted to share his money with the underprivileged, but he didn’t know how to connect with the people he hoped to help.
 Chip was a twenty-something pastor well acquainted with serving the marginalized in their community.
 Seeing an opportunity, Jim set up a discretionary fund and tasked Pastor Chip with using it to help people in need.

 The Joy of Giving Together